-The budget did set aside $8.4 billion in funding over five years to help “improve socioeconomic conditions of indigenous peoples.”
-It also included a vague pledge to ensure supports are in place for indigenous students, but did not provide details on how that would be accomplished.
+The budget set aside $8.4 billion in funding over five years to help “improve socioeconomic conditions of indigenous peoples.”
+It also included a vague pledge to ensure supports are in place for indigenous students, but provided no details on how that would be accomplished.

 “We’re seeing an increased number of students seeking post-secondary access and for the students that are of treaty status, we haven’t seen an increase in sponsorship to support them,” Cunningham said.

-According to Cunningham, about 81 per cent of First Nation status U of C students receive third-party funding.
+According to Cunningham, around 81 per cent of First Nation status U of C students receive third-party funding.

 “There are a lot of misconceptions about aboriginal students all having access to post-secondary sponsorship and that is not true at all,” Cunningham said.